 - 6.1 A test group consists of a minimum of 20 mice (10 males, 10 females), individually-caged or group-caged in single-sex groups of 5 or 10 animals each.
-For each test or series of tests conducted at the same time on the same species, include one untreated control group of 20 mice (10 males, 10 females), caged in the same manner as the group(s) to be exposed to toxic bait.
+For each test or series of tests conducted at the same time on the same species, include one untreated control test group of 20 mice (10 males, 10 females), caged in the same manner as the group(s) to be exposed to toxic bait.
 Acclimate all animals to test conditions for three days prior to exposure to toxicant, immediately following pretest holding period (4.1). - 6.2 Water must be available to each animal at all times.
 Glass water bottles equipped with ball-type watering tubes are recommended.
-Gravity fed automatic or open-cup type waterers are not recommended. - The rodenticide bait and the standard EPA rat and mouse challenge diet must be offered to test rats in separate containers (3.2) on opposite sides of the front of the cage.
+Gravity fed automatic or open-cup type waterers are not recommended. - The rodenticide and the standard EPA rat and mouse challenge diet must be offered to test mice in separate containers.
 If mice are caged individually, one container of each food must be used.
-Containers must be identical in type and size and must be placed equidistant from the sides of the cage and equidistant from the rodent's point of access to water.
+Containers must be presented along the front of the cage equidistant from the sides of the cage and equidistant from the rodents' point of access to water.
 If mice are group-caged, at least one container must be used per diet for each five animals in the cage.
-If one container is used per diet, the containers must be equidistant from the enclosure walls and the water source(s).
-If two or more containers are used, containers shall be presented in pairs (one of bait and one of challenge diet).
-Container pairs shall be deployed such that proximity to walls, shelter, or water sources dictates no clear advantage to either container position.
-The food offered in each container should be equal and consistent throughout the test and must be at least 15 grams per container per animal per day.
+If one container is used per diet, the containers must be equidistant from enclosure walls and the water source(s).
+If two or more containers are used per diet per enclosure, containers shall be presented in pairs (one bait and one challenge diet per pair).
+Pairs shall be deployed such the proximity to walls, shelter, or water sources dictates no clear advantage to either container position.
+The daily food allotment must be at least ten grams per container per animal per day.
 The control group is offered only the EPA rat and mouse challenge diet, which shall be presented in amounts and numbers of containers equivalent to those used for the test group.
-The gross weight of each container and its container food are determined daily and returned to the starting weight by addition of the given food.
+The gross weight of each container and its contained food are determined daily and either (1) returned to starting weight by addition of the given food or (2) left at the gross weight as long as there is adequate food remaining in excess of the daily food requirement.
 If food becomes fouled by urine or feces, replace food in each container.
-Record each day the quantity of each food consumed during the preceding 24 h.
-Weighing accuracy must be at least to the nearest 0.5 gram for tests with group-caged subjects.
+Record each day the quantity of each food consumed by each rat during the preceding 24 h.
+Weighing accuracy must be at least to the nearest 0.5 gram for group-caged tests.
 Individual caging may not be used unless consumption can be determined to the nearest 0.1 gram.
 Spilled food must be recovered and weighed to establish exact food consumption data.
-Where the food spillage is damp it shall be dried to approximately its original moisture content before weighing.
+Where the food spillage is damp it shall be dried to approximately its original moisture content before weighing. - 6.4 Reverse the position of the bait and standard EPA rat and mouse challenge diet containers in the cages every 24 h to offset possible feeding position preference of the rats.
+The test rats must have a free choice between treated and untreated food.

-- 6.4 Reverse the position of the bait and standard OPP rat and mouse challenge diet containers in the cages every 24 h to offset possible feeding position preference of the mice.
-The test mice must have a free choice between treated and untreated food. - 6.5 Animals on test should not be subjected to undue or unnecessary stress from noise or human activities (i.e., movement).
+6.5 Animals on test should not be subjected to undue or unnecessary stress from noise or human activities (i.e., movement).
 Human activity within the animal test room shall be minimal.